Continue Learning After App in a Day

 Keep Learning with Advanced Training

 Consider taking deeper dives into Power Apps, Power Automate, or Power BI through Pragmatic Works’ on-demand learning or live classes.
 Building on your foundation will help you create more powerful solutions.
+If you want to accelerate your learning, check out our Power Platform bootcamps, which give you 3-4 days of deeper learning.

 Class Code Cheat Sheet